Iphigenia Point Blank: Story of the First Refugee

 This production contains strong adult language and references to sexual and physical violence.

 This production features Layale Chaker as Iphigenia (violin, actress).

 Winner of the Ruth Anderson Competition, 2017, Layale started music at age 8 at the National Higher Conservatory of Beirut in her native Lebanon, at the Conservatoire de Paris-CRR, Columbia University in New York, and at the Royal Academy of Music in London.
 She has appeared as a soloist, performer, improviser and composer in concerts, recitals and projects around Europe, the Middle-East, North and South America and Asia.
 2018: solo violin and orchestra in Oxford, performances at Université de Bordeaux, Sorbonne-Université, MUCEM Museum, Walton Theatre, Cité Internationale des Arts, and Konzerthaus Berlin.

 This production is part of the Iowa Partnership in the Arts program.
 This program was established in 1992 to support the creation of major new works of theatrical art.
 Nationally- and internationally-respected guest artists collaborate with students and faculty to present adventuresome new works, many of which have gone on to be productions throughout the country.
 This program is part of a long tradition of UI faculty and students collaborating with professional artists to develop new work.

 |Choreographer||George de la Peña|

-Tickets will be available through the Hancher Box Office at the beginning of the fall semester.
+Tickets are available through the Hancher Box Office.

 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact the Hancher Box Office in advance at 319.335.1158.